-(9) Develop plans, policies, and solutions based on the latest science to ensure the state continues to have a vibrant coastal economy, including protection of critical infrastructure, and a
+(9) Develop plans, policies, and solutions based on the latest science to ensure the state

-1 vibrant and resilient food system that can provide affordable access to healthy food for all Rhode

-2 Islanders;

-3 (10) Develop a climate and health profile report that documents the range of Address 4 recommendations to reduce health impacts associated with climate change and identifies protect 5 the most vulnerable populations most vulnerable to the effects of climate change and at risk of pollution, displacement, energy burden, and cost; 6

-(11) Encourages municipalities to incorporate climate change adaptation into local hazard

-8 mitigation plans and, when feasible, into hazard mitigation projects; and

-9 (12) Take affirmative steps to eliminate and avoid duplication of effort through consistent 10 coordination between agencies and programs, and pooling of resources, so as to make the most 11 cost-efficient use of the state resources and provide the most effective services-; and

-12 (13) Foster public transparency by developing public metrics and an online public

-13 dashboard that shall track both emissions reductions and sources of energy consumed by the state.

-- 14 The metrics and the dashboard shall be updated at least annually. - 15 42-6.2-7.
+1 viorant and resilient rood system that can provide arrordable access to healthy rood for all knode 2 Islanders ; 3 (10) Develop a climate and health profile report that documents the range of Address 4 recommendations to reduce health impacts associated with climate change and identifies protect 5 the most vulnerable populations most vulnerable to the effects of climate change and at risk of 6 pollution, displacement, energy burden, and cost; 7 (11) Encourages municipalities to incorporate climate change adaptation into local hazard 8 mitigation plans and, when feasible, into hazard mitigation projects; and 9 (12) Take affirmative steps to eliminate and avoid duplication of effort through consistent 10 coordination between agencies and programs, and pooling of resources, so as to make the most 11 cost-efficient use of the state resources and provide the most effective services-; and 12 (13) Foster public transparency by developing public metrics and an online public 13 dashboard that shall track both emissions reductions and sources of energy consumed by the state.
+14 The metrics and the dashboard shall be updated at least annually.
+15 42-6.2-7.
 Reporting.

-16 No later than May 1, 2015, and annually thereafter, the council shall issue a report of its

-17 findings, recommendations, and progress on achieving the purposes and requirements of this 18 chapter.
+16 No later than May 1, 2015, and annually thereafter, the council shall issue a report of its 17 findings, recommendations, and progress on achieving the purposes and requirements of this 18 chapter.
 19 42-6.2-8.
-Powers and duties of state agencies -- Exercise of existing authority.

-20 Consideration of Addressing the impacts on climate change shall be deemed to be within 21 the powers, and duties, and obligations of all state departments, agencies, commissions, councils, 22 and instrumentalities, including quasi-public agencies, and each shall be deemed to have and to 23 exercise among its purposes in the exercise of its existing authority, the purposes set forth in this 24 chapter pertaining to climate change mitigation, adaption adaptation, and resilience in so far as 25 climate change affects the its mission, duties, responsibilities, projects, or programs of the entity.
+Powers and duties of state agencies Exercise of existing authority.
+20 Consideration of Addressing the impacts on climate change shall be deemed to be within 21 the powers, and duties, and obligations of all state departments, agencies, commissions, councils, 22 and instrumentalities, including quasi-public agencies, and each shall be deemed to have and to 23 exercise among its purposes in the exercise of its existing authority, the purposes set forth in this 24 chapter pertaining to climate change mitigation, adaptation, adaptation, and resilience in so far as 25 climate change affects the its mission, duties, responsibilities, projects, or programs of the entity.
 26 Each agency shall have the authority to promulgate rules and regulations necessary to meet the 27 greenhouse gas emission reduction mandate established by § 42-6.2-9.
 28 SECTION 3.
-Chapter 42-6.2 of the General Laws entitled "Resilient Rhode Island Act of

-29 2014 - Climate Change Coordinating Council" is hereby amended by adding thereto the following
+Chapter 42-6.2 of the General Laws entitled "Resilient Rhode Island Act of 29 2014 - Climate Change Coordinating Council" is hereby amended by adding thereto the following 30 sections: 31 42-6.2-9.

-30 sections:

-31 42-6.2-9.
 Statewide greenhouse gas emission reduction mandate.

-32 Mandatory targets for emissions reduction:

-33 It is hereby established that the state shall reduce its statewide greenhouse gas emissions to the targets set forth in § 42-6.2-2(a)(2)(i), as those targets may be from time to time be revised, 34
+32 Mandatory targets for emissions reduction: 33 It is hereby established that the state shall reduce its statewide greenhouse gas emissions 34 to the targets set forth in § 42-6.2-2(a)(2)(i), as those targets may be from time to time be revised,